-As you create your supply chain model, there will be slight variations in the results produced by your simulations and the simulation results produced by similar – but not exactly identical – models created by others.
-Slight differences in where you place facilities and how you create routes add up during the thousands of calculations done by the SCM Globe simulation engine.
+As you create your supply chain model, there will be variations in the results produced by your simulations and the simulation results produced by similar – but not exactly identical – models created by others.
+Slight differences in where you place facilities and how you create vehicles and routes add up during the thousands of calculations done by the SCM Globe simulation engine.
 A facility may run out of products a day earlier or later in your model as compared to results from a similar model.
 Or amounts of on-hand inventory and operating costs may differ somewhat.
 The longer you run your simulation, and the more changes you make, the more different your results will become from the results of others.
 Yet despite these differences, the best models (those performing with the lowest operating costs and lowest inventory levels) will all converge on one or two similar designs.

 The simulations will show which supply chain designs work best in any given situation.
 They will show whether trucks or railroads or airplanes work better in that situation.
 They will show the best locations for different facilities, and they will show how inventory flows through those facilities.
 They will also identify facilities in a supply chain where problems are most likely to occur, and provide good answers for how to best respond to those problems.
 Although each individual simulation follows its own unique trajectory, if you use the simulation results to keep adjusting your supply chain model so as to minimize cost and inventory while always meeting product demand, then your supply chain model, and all other models in a given situation, will converge on one or two best solutions.